 Yet when kids complain of vague symptoms, like fatigue, achiness, and difficulty sleeping, they could be experiencing any one of a number of common illnesses.
 One condition that's easy to overlook in children and teens is fibromyalgia, which causes pain in the muscles and soft tissues surrounding the joints.

-Fibromyalgia can be hard to spot in children because there are no tests to diagnose it and because it's much more common in adults.
+Fibromyalgia can be hard to spot in children because it's much more common in adults.
 Most of the time fibromyalgia affects women over age 18.
 Even so, between 1% and 7% of children are thought to have fibromyalgia or similar conditions.

 Fibromyalgia is part of a group of conditions collectively known as musculoskeletal pain syndrome (MSPS).
 In children, fibromyalgia is called juvenile primary fibromyalgia syndrome (JPFS).
 If a child also has arthritis or another disease related to the fibromyalgia, it's called juvenile secondary fibromyalgia syndrome.